-In light of the constraints highlighted above, such a continuous improvement13 implies:
+In light of the constraints highlighted above, such a continuous improvement implies:

 - Actively contributing to lifting the external and internal constraints restraining actions available.
 The institution needs to demonstrate that it actively works to lift the constraints that prevent its investments from being more impactful e.g. recruiting employees to conduct engagement, engaging with regulators on regulatory barriers, etc. - Re-assessing the changes that need to happen at the investee level.
-As companies' business models evolve (either due to the FI's actions or not), the analysis of their transition options conducted in the diagnostic step needs to be updated. - Refining the targets as science progresses, as constraints evolve, and as the investees change.
+As companies' business models evolve (either due to the FI's actions or not), the analysis of their transition options conducted in the diagnostic step needs to be updated.